In Honor of My Father and the Creative Life

 Once, when I was a child walking hand in hand with him along Broadway, just us two, a rare occurrence since my sisters were usually present, he stopped in his tracks.
 “That couple we just passed,” he said.
 “What color was the man’s shirt—don’t turn around.
 If you don’t remember it, invent it.”

 At the zoo, when we were children, my father encouraged me and my sisters to mimic the animals, pacing like lions, jumping like monkeys, barking like seals.
 Another game: to pretend we were carrying a burden so heavy we might collapse under its weight, or conversely, to pretend we were carrying something so light it might float away.
 We played drawing games, pulling from a hat, concepts or subjects he’d jotted on bits of paper.
 Then he’d give us half an hour to draw, after which we’d present our pictures and guess the subjects behind them.
-I remember just one my older sister did, which we supposed were people swimming.
+I remember just one drawing my older sister did, which we guessed were people swimming.
 But the subject had been “war,” this during the Vietnam era, and she had drawn a picture of bloody corpses floating down the Mekong River.

 On my 15th birthday, after my parents had been divorced for three years and we saw Dad on intermittent weekends, he gave me the gift of an easel.
 I didn’t use it until I was in my 20s, a protest, to say: Don’t presume that you know me or have any claim to my heart.